tomwanzek/d3-v4-definitelytyped/README.md

 ### Completion of Module Definitions

-The modules comprising the **standard D3 bundle** now have a complete working TypeScript 2 definition with accompanying tests.
+The modules comprising the **D3 Standard Bundle** now have a complete working TypeScript 2 definition with accompanying tests.

 A TypeScript related issue is open and tracked which pertains to the generation of a `d3` global for plain-vanilla script use of individual D3 modules.